news

 We are delighted to announce that Noriko Ogawa's new website will be online on Monday 12 December, featuring new media clips, resources and images; this is a timely re-introduction to Noriko before Reflections on Debussy at Bridgewater Hall commences in the New Year.
 The festival has been heavily featured in recent articles in Classic FM, Pianist Magazine, Creative Boom, Classical Music and International Piano Magazine and provides unique experiences and collaborations to look forward to.

-You can also follow Noriko on Twitter as the festival unfolds: http://twitter.com/norikogawa
+You can also follow Noriko on Twitter as the festival unfolds: https://twitter.com/norikogawa

 “…To this day, Debussy remains Ogawa's favourite composer.
 Her special connection to his music has delighted audiences throughout her career - her complete Debussy cycle on the BIS label won the Gramophone Editor's Choice award and remains a gold standard Debussy recording, and her live performances have enthralled critics the world over…”